How to Dump RV Tanks at Home (The Right Way)

 Important: Only use the septic tank method if you are sure that there are no harsh chemicals and soaps in your grey and black water that can kill vital bacteria inside your septic tank.

-Always ensure your area allows you to dump into your septic tank or public sewer line before you begin the process.
+Always ensure your area allows you to dump into your residential septic tank or public sewer line before you begin the process.
 We also suggest talking to your neighbors to let them know that you’re dumping into the sewer line, not the storm drain, to avoid confusion or confrontation later.

-We suggest investing in a flush valve if you’d like to improve hygiene levels and keep things extra clean.
+I suggest investing in a flush valve if you’d like to improve hygiene levels and keep things extra clean.
 These valves remove solidified waste from the bottom of the RV’s black water tank, ensuring that it doesn’t fill up sooner than it should.

 Camco Dual Flush Pro Holding Tank Rinser with Gate Valve